-I was also responsible for designing all of the expansive overlays, which visualised articles taken directly from the fiction.
+I was also responsible for designing all of the article overlays, which visualised texts like newspapers that featured in the fiction.

 One of the most challenging design tasks was the Pottermore Map; a hub allowing users to navigate the various locations on Pottermore.

 Below are designs for an area of Pottermore called Duelling Club.
 Sadly these designs were never used, but they illustrate an interesting interactive element of the experience, one that required simplification and a more intuitive user journey.

 When Bloomsbury published new editions of the Harry Potter books in September 2014 Pottermore was approached to provide end matter for each book in the series.
 The purpose of the content was to summarise relevant areas of the online experience and attract the Harry Potter readership back to pottermore.com.

 This content had to explain Pottermore to new users but most importantly it had to preview new and exclusive writing from J.K.
 Rowling.
 It was important that the messaging was displayed in a clear and accessible way to new users whilst catching the attention of potentially lapsed users.

 Working closely with the internal marketing department and Bloomsbury I began to draw up various concept designs that I felt could catch the attention of readers who had just finished reading each book.